Optional Lectio Divina Prayer

 Discuss: How can you begin to live these three habits more effectively?

-While this article is full of many concepts and ideas, don’t let that overwhelm you.
+While this article is full of many inspiring, but also challenging, ideas, don’t let that overwhelm you.
 You won’t do everything in this article tomorrow.
-However, it is important that we begin: souls are at stake!
-Create a plan for how you will begin to win, build, and send others.
+However, it is important that we see the big picture as we begin.
+Souls are at stake!
+One simple first step is to take a look at the “Prayer and Accompaniment Chart

 - Making Missionary Disciples by Curtis Martin